PMO-HE/X-ray_data_101/0.Software/Installation.md

    Mac OS dmg and Windows exe: just double-click it to install.

    DS9 is also provided by most software repository, e.g. apt and homebrew.

+   Note that CIAO also provide ds9 which contains some integrated chandra scripts, you might not need standalone ds9 if you have CIAO installed.

 3. **CIAO** (**Chandra Interactive Analysis of Observations**)